PENG-Zhe/starter-academic/content/publication/2021-sigmod-p2btrace/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- "**Zhe Peng**, Cheng Xu, Haixin Wang, Jinbin Huang, Jianliang Xu, Xiaowen Chu"
+- "**Zhe Peng**, Cheng Xu, Haixin Wang, Jinbin Huang, Jianliang Xu, and Xiaowen Chu"
 #- Robert Ford

 # Author notes (optional)